SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Related Work

 Retinal arteries and veins are small blood vessels associated with various eye and systemic diseases \citep{cheung2015clinical}.
 Diseases impact arteries and veins differently.
 For instance, increased arteriolar tortuosity is linked to diabetic retinopathy, while widened venular caliber is associated with the risk of ischemic stroke.
-Hence, extracting and distinguishing retinal arteries and veins is crucial for their diagnostic significance \citep{cheung2017retinal, seidelmann2016retinal}.
-Some methods have been investigated for this problem in fundus and OCTA images.
-These include the use of convolutional neural networks, graph neural networks, and generative adversarial networks for segmentation purposes \citep{mishra2021vtg, hu2022multi, alam2020av}.
+Hence, extracting and distinguishing retinal arteries and veins is crucial for their diagnostic significance \citep{seidelmann2016retinal, cheung2017retinal}.

+Methods have been investigated for this problem of fundus and OCTA images.
+VTG-Net classifies retinal arteries and veins by a CNN-based framework incorporating vessel topology information \citep{mishra2021vtg}. \citet{hu2022multi} proposes a multi-scale interactive AV discrimination network that is able to achieve higher classification accuracy.
+AV-Net adopts a fully convolutional network with a transfer learning process to segment AV on enface OCT and OCTA images \citep{alam2020av}.

-Due to the morphological similarities between retinal arteries and veins and the complexities introduced by factors such as age, gender, and disease conditions, deep learning methods often encounter segmentation disconnections or confusion in the artery-vein segmentation task.
-However, SAM can effectively address these challenges with the ability to incorporate positional prompts for precise segmentation of specific targets in the same image.
+Due to the morphological similarities between retinal arteries and veins and the complexities introduced by factors such as age, gender, and disease conditions, previous methods often encounter segmentation disconnections or confusion in AV segmentation tasks.